Skip to main content

 What does filing IMM 1436 actually accomplish?

-To provide clear guidance on what documents are needed for a successful application.
-Review the official IMM 1436 instructions for complete guidance specific to your immigration case and circumstances.
+To ensure a successful application, consult the official IMM 1436 instructions for detailed guidance tailored to your specific immigration case and circumstances.

 What other forms are typically filed together with IMM 1436?